barnex/libovf2/README.md

 libovf2
 =======

-bare-minimum C99 library for reading/writing OOMMF's ovf2 data format.
+Bare-minimum C library for reading OOMMF's ovf2 data format.
+Compiles with ansi C89, C99 and C++.
+You can poach `libovf2.c` into your source.
+It hardly makes sense to dynamically link.